MorganeRouvroy/ARMChallenge/README.md

 ##### Coverage Analysis

-For each state in Colombia, the average distance from each school to the nearest healthfacility is calculated in km.
+For each state in Colombia, the average distance from each school to the nearest health facility is calculated in kilometres.
 This is displayed using the `Display Coverage` control; states in green have a lower average distance (and are thus 'better serviced' by health facilities).
+This should give an initial insight on which areas need work.
 Clicking a state will display the exact average distance.

 ![Project Image](pictures/heatmap.gif)